 BY VIRGINIA OFER

-The first thing I learned in India is to look both ways before crossing the street.
-The second thing is how to say no. The third thing I learned in India is how to say yes.
+The first three things I learned in India were to look both ways before crossing the street, how to say no, and conversely, how to say yes.
+The fourth thing was that the aspects of another culture might suit you better than your own.

-Virginia Ofer is a Cooperstown Rotary Exchange student in India.
-She can be reached via e-mal at email@example.com.
+VIRGINIA OFER is a Cooperstown Rotary Exchange student in India.
+She can be reached via e-mal at vigi@stny. rr.com.
 She is willing to send biweekly updates about her exchange to anyone who is interested.